fmalee/symfony-docs-cn/components/polyfill_php56.rst

     single: PHP
     single: Components; Polyfill

-Symfony Polyfill / PHP 5.6 组件
+The Symfony Polyfill / PHP 5.6 Component
 ========================================

     This component provides some PHP 5.6 features to applications using earlier PHP versions.

-安装
+Installation
 ------------

 .. code-block:: terminal